 The urge to see and know about exotic animals was gradually satisfied by pictures: anatomist Dr William Hunter commissioned works from George Stubbs because he knew the artist to be talented in anatomical study – as demonstrated by his splendid Whistlejacket (though Stubbs' depiction of an Indian 'stag' is a composite of British and Indian species (i)).
 The Moose was commissioned because Dr Hunter was keen to prove his theory that the moose was different to the Irish elk (ii).

 Dr Hunter must have been familiar with the errors that could be introduced by artists working from poorly preserved specimens.
-One beloved example of this problem is the Horniman Museum’s overstuffed walrus.
-Modern visitors may think he looks like a tusked balloon sitting on an iceberg, but if you hadn’t ever seen a live walrus, how would you know the skin is supposed to have folds?
-Few people could go to Canada, but a walrus hide could be brought back to London.
+One beloved example of this problem is the Horniman Museum's overstuffed walrus.
+Modern visitors may think he looks like a tusked balloon sitting on an iceberg, but if you hadn't ever seen a live walrus, how would you know the skin is supposed to have

 Transporting live animals grew in popularity until the menagerie became common during the nineteenth century.
 Early forerunners of zoos as we know them, these motley collections of exotic animals were kept in conditions we'd see as barbaric today.
 Originally collected by royals and other people of influence, later menageries ran as businesses, such as that in the Exeter Exchange on London's Strand.
 Lord Byron documented a visit there in his diary:

 '…The elephant took and gave me my money again – took off my hat – opened a door – trunked a whip – and behaved so well, that I wish he was my butler.' – Life, Letters and Journals of Lord Byron (1839)